WooCommerce module overview

 Display a single product

-For example, you might want to display a featured product each month that you select, as shown in this screenshot:
+Suppose you want to display a featured product each month that you select, as shown in this screenshot:

 The product is identified by its ID number in the WooCommerce module, and in the screenshot there's a Heading module above it to identify the product.